optimizely/agent/README.md

 ## Authorization
 Optimizely Agent supports authorization workflows based on OAuth and JWT standards, allowing you to protect access to its API and Admin interfaces.
 For details, see the [Authorization Guide](./docs/auth.md).

+## Notifications
+Just as you can use Notification Listeners to subscribe to events of interest with Optimizely SDKs, you can use the Notifications endpoint to subscribe to events in Agent.
+For more information, see the [Notifications Guide](./docs/notifications.md).

 ## Package Structure
 Following best practice for go project layout as defined [here](https://github.com/golang-standards/project-layout)